mpolosak/SimpleSL/docs/operators.md

 | [float] | float   |
 | [string]| string  |

-Calculates sum of all element of array.
+Calculates sum of all elements of array.

 ## $* - Array product
 ```